310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% img /img/es/eventstory/crossroad/1_9.jpg %}

 {% bubble Chiaki mgn %}
-I'm guessing you mean me by “this guy.”
+I’m guessing you mean me by “this guy.”
 Thank you.
 To be honest, I really couldn’t handle being here any longer, so you helped me out…

 The atmosphere of this place changed entirely, all thanks to you two spontaneously joining me and singing.
 {% endbubble %}